ibm-cloud-docs/openwhisk/bluemix_cli.md

   You can specify the organization and space when you log in to skip the prompts for them.
 Use the following flags: `ibmcloud login -o <ORG> -s <SPACE>`.
   {: tip}

 You can also use an {{site.data.keyword.Bluemix_notm}} API key to log in.
-This method is useful when your account is configured with a Federated Login requiring you to log in with the flag `--sso`.
-[Using an API key](https://console-regional.ng.bluemix.net/docs/cli/login_federated_id.html#using-an-api-key) is also beneficial if you want to set up Continuous Integration (CI), and want to configure an unattended pipeline.
+This method is useful when your account is configured with a federated login that requires you to log in with the flag `--sso`.
+[Using an API key](https://console-regional.ng.bluemix.net/docs/cli/login_federated_id.html#using-an-api-key) is also beneficial if you want to set up continuous integration (CI) and want to configure an unattended pipeline.

 1. Create a new API key.
     ```